StavrosTrial/Note-App/README.md

 * Express.js: Backend framework for Node.js.
 * Angular: Frontend framework for building the user interface.
 * Node.js: JavaScript runtime environment for the backend.

+## Instructions
+After you have forked this depository, in the project directory run 'npm install' to install all the dependencies.

+## Note
+The username and password credentials for the Mongoose connection in this project are placeholders and not for real use.